17 Tips on How to Sell Your House in a Down Market

 8. Keep your home show-ready

-• Use neutral air fresheners – not too strong of a scent that implies you’re trying to mask a smell
+• Use neutral air fresheners.
+While deodorizing your space, try not to go overboard with fragrances, as a scent that’s too strong implies you’re trying to mask a smell.

 Overall, the bigger cleaning projects should already be completed.
 Your goal for last-minute visitors should be to focus on those final touches to help diminish a cluttered or lived-in look.